Aramil

 Aramil (Арами́ль) is a town in Sysertsky District of Sverdlovsk Oblast, Russia, located on the Iset River (Ob's basin), 25 km southeast of Yekaterinburg, the administrative center of the oblast.
 Population:

 History

-It was established in 1675 as a sloboda near the source of the Aramil River.
-Town status was granted to it in 1966.
+Aramil was established in 1675 as a sloboda near the source of the Aramil River.

+In 1960, U-2 shootdown incident happened nearby Aramil.

+Town status was granted to the settlement in 1966.

 Administrative and municipal status

 Within the framework of the administrative divisions, it is, together with two rural localities, incorporated within Sysertsky District as the Town of Aramil.
 As a municipal division, the Town of Aramil is incorporated as Aramilsky Urban Okrug.